KunYi/pymodslave/README.txt

 1.Description
 pyModSlave is a free python-based implementation of a ModBus slave application for simulation purposes.
 2.Software
-pyModSlave is based on modbus-tk <http://code.google.com/p/modbus-tk/>, pySerial <http://pyserial.sourceforge.net/> and pyQt4 <http://www.riverbankcomputing.co.uk>.
+pyModSlave is based on modbus-tk <http://code.google.com/p/modbus-tk/>, pySerial <http://pyserial.sourceforge.net/> and PyQt4 or PyQt5 for version 0.4.3 and higher <http://www.riverbankcomputing.co.uk>.
 3.Compatibility
-Tested with python 2.7.2 (most probably is compatible with previous versions of python) 4.Installation
+Tested with python 2.7 (most probably is compatible with previous versions of python) and python 3.7 for version 0.4.3 and higher.
+4.Installation
-- Download and install the latest python 2.x version
+- Download and install the latest python 2.x version or python 3.x for version 0.4.3 and higher.
-- Download and install modbus-tk, pySerial and pyQt4.
+- Download and install modbus-tk, pySerial and PyQt4 or PyQt5 for version 0.4.3 and higher.
-- Download pyModSlave and run using the command : 'python pyModSlaveQt.py' from the installation folder.
+- Download pyModSlave and run using the command : 'python pyModSlave.py' from the installation folder.
 5.Usage
 Starts a TCP/RTU ModBus Slave.Builds 4 data blocks (coils,discrete inputs,input registers,holding registers) and sets random values.
 You can also set values for individual registers.
 6.To configure the logging level set the 'LoggingLevel' in pyModSlave.ini file